 Do check out Dulux.
-It possesses one of the best sales funnels.
+It has one of the best sales funnels.

 16. Bogs—Shipping Perks

-Build for comfort, Bogs is not only famous for its sturdy boots but warm brand voice and attractive cart options.
+Built for comfort, Bogs is not only famous for its sturdy boots but warm brand voice, and attractive cart options.

 Bogs highlight free shipping multiple times throughout the buyer’s journey.

-Everyone knows free delivery influence a buyer’s decision.
-Bogs simply take advantage of it and offer it on its regular merchandise.
+Everyone knows free delivery influences a buyer’s decision.
+Bogs simply took advantage of it and offered it on its regular merchandise.